w3f/polkadot-spec/docs/id-extrinsics.md

 The SCALE encoded representation of mortality ${T}_{mor}$ deviates from most other types, as it’s specialized to be the smallest possible value, as described in [Encode Mortality](id-extrinsics#algo-mortality-encode) and [Decode Mortality](id-extrinsics#algo-mortality-decode).

-If the extrinsic is immortal, specify a single byte with the value equal to zero.
+If the extrinsic is immortal, specify a single byte with a value equal to zero.

 :::algorithm
 ###### Algorithm -algo-num- Encode Mortality {#algo-mortality-encode}